 After you blend the mixture, pour it through a sieve into the sugar-lined pan.
 Straining the custard removes any of those mucous-like strings of egg; it also helps lessen the amount of bubbles and foam created by the blender.

 After the cooking time has elapsed, carefully remove the larger pan from the oven, then remove the smaller pan from the water-filled one.

-Allow the flan to cool completely on the countertop before covering the pan with plastic wrap and refrigerating.
+After it’s baked, the center of the flan is not going to be solid.
+So, if yours still jiggles, like jello, that’s perfectly fine.
+As the flan cools in the fridge, it will grow more solid.
 Now, if the custard is sloshing around like it was never baked, the issue may be that some water was introduced to the custard while you were adding it to the larger pan.
 As a result of that added water, the flan won’t ever set, so the next best thing is to throw it into your ice cream machine and turn it into flan ice cream.
-Just make sure it has baked for at least 1 hour to ensure those eggs are cooked.

 To make individual flanes, just divide the caramelized sugar equally among the cups of a muffin tin.